What is a Breast Lift?

 - Are you planning to have children or breastfeed in the future?
 If so, your results may not last and your surgery should be deferred until your family is complete.

-Listen carefully to Dr. Joe’s recommendations.
+Listen carefully to your plastic surgeon’s recommendations.
 Take notes if necessary.
 Ultimately, you’re the one who has to live with the results.
 Your surgical plan will be drawn on your own photos and stored in your web account on TouchMD.

 How is Breast Lift Surgery Performed?